by Lisa McGrimmon

 Take a look at what goes into making these great jewelry displays.
 Enjoy!

-The jewelry tones in the table coverings make a big first impression in this booth.
-I love a booth that uses a big splash of color to draw the eye from afar, but then lets the product shine when up close.
+I love craft booths that use color effectively.
+In this case, a big splash of color draws the eye from afar, but then lets the product shine when up close.

 The sweet little angels hanging from the top of the tent (top right in the photo) add a fun, playful element and draw attention to a product you might otherwise miss.

-Lots of eye-catching color and texture in this display.
-The fancy gold design across the top of the necklace display works to draw your attention, but, because the design doesn't compete with the focal point of the necklaces, it works up close as well letting the statement necklaces come to the forefront.
+The ornate gold design across the top of the necklace display works to draw shoppers' attention.
+Since the design doesn't compete with the focal point of the necklaces, it works up close as well letting the statement necklaces come to the forefront.

 Plain wood as a jewelry booth backdrop?
 It wouldn't work for everyone, but this jewelry designer's products are made from reclaimed wood.
 So the backdrop helps to tell the story of the product.
 The posters are essential, though.
 Without them, there would be a huge risk that the backdrop would appear overlooked.

-Slatwalls in this handmade jewelry kiosk in a busy tourist area of Quebec City.
+Slatwalls are used in this handmade jewelry kiosk in a busy tourist area of Quebec City.
 I've seen plenty of white slatwalls in other displays, but these wood-colored slatwalls add a little extra elegance.

-Here's a display that is tidy and pretty, but not overly fussy.
+Here's a tabletop display that's tidy and pretty, but not overly fussy.
 There's good lighting in this booth (a common thread among effective jewelry displays).